Skip to main content

 This can be difficult to prove because the prosecution must show that you had actual knowledge of the crime.
 Just suspecting that the felony was committed is not enough.

-In another example, you find a gun, and you know that the gun was illegally in the possession of Bob, who you know is a felon.
+In another example, you find a gun, and you know that the gun was illegally in the possession of Bob, who you know is a convicted felon.
 However, you don’t know that Bob has recently used the gun in a murder when he asks you to help destroy the gun.

-Knowledge of Felon’s Identity
+Knowledge of a Felon’s Identity

 Giving False Information